-In order to support service and amenity development that attracts both residents and small businesses to the area, an increased effort to organize and promote entrepreneurship activities in the area will be required.
-More formal events (e.g., monthly chamber/business community events) and informal programmed social activities or amenities (e.g., trails, plazas, and restaurants) brings together entrepreneurs, business owners, workers and residents more often and increases the opportunity for collaboration.
+The Brooks Area would also benefit from an increased effort to organize and promote innovation and entrepreneurship activities in the area.
+More formal events (e.g., monthly chamber/business community events) and informal programmed social activities or amenities (e.g., trails, plazas, restaurants) could help bring together entrepreneurs, business owners, workers and residents more often and increase the opportunity for collaboration.